swipe-org/swipe/README.md

 Just like a regular **Element**, named **Element** may have child **Elements**, and they will be deep-merged just like **Elements** in **Scene**.

-The following example shows how to use a named **Element** with child **Elements**, and how to override their properties using the "id" property.
+The following example shows how to use a named **Element** with child **Elements**, and override their properties using the "id" property.

 ```
 {